 An unprecedented investment in rural public transit will position both REAL and Paisano Transit to elevate their responses to the needs of consumer that have lacked adequate access to public transportation.
 Through TRIP for Salud Y Vida, the innovation in the use of transportation technology to decimate the transportation barrier is attainable.
 The proposed modules are: web based ride request that will be at the fingertips of any unit within the TRIP for Salud Y Vida project.
-Whether it's while the nurse is giving the Doctor's follow up instructions, or while scheduling a follow up appointment, or at a health fair, or a Navigator confirming attendance for a walking or cooking demonstration class; any of the team members can make the reservation on the spot.
-The trip request will automatically be entered into the reservations system of the respective transit provider.
+Whether it's while the nurse is giving the Doctor's follow up instructions, or while scheduling a follow up appointment, or at a health fair, or a Navigator confirming attendance for a walking or cooking demonstration class; any of the team members can make the reservations system of the respective transit provider.
 If the transit provider cannot accommodate the trip, another new module will send the request to a cloud based bulletin board for the other transit provider to accommodate.
 The inherent ease of transportation integration will be seamless.